circlefin/verite/packages/docs/verite/wallets/getting-started.md

 ### Key Custody

-Similarly, we have worked hard to keep direct access to keys optional to allow the kinds of custodial arrangements or multi-party wallet architectures that are increasingly central to institutional handling of digital assets.
+Similarly, we have worked hard to keep direct access to keys optional to allow the kinds of custodial arrangements, including multi-party-computation and multi-signatory wallet architectures that are increasingly central to institutional handling of digital assets and complex custody/key-management flows.
 This means that wallets with supplemental hardware for signing or wallets utilizing multi-signature or multiparty-computation circuits are at no disadvantage.
 Over time, we believe the growing complexity abstracted by the concept of a wallet may well be the tailwind needed to standardize on wallet identity at a higher layer, e.g. with Decentralized Identifiers.

 ## Verite-Support-versus-VC-Support